rememberSoftwares/yacana/README.md

 In the above code, we can see that the end of the chat condition is `EndChatMode.MAX_ITERATIONS_ONLY`.
 This means that both agents will exit the conversation after a predefined number of iterations. **By default set to 5**.

 You can set the max iteration level in the EndChat object with the `max_iterations=10` parameter:
 ```
 # Note the .solve()
 GroupSolve([task1, task2], EndChat(EndChatMode.MAX_ITERATIONS_ONLY, max_iterations=10)).solve()
 ```
 ℹ️ An "iteration" corresponds to the two agents having talked once.
 Also, note that each agent solves its initial Task and THEN enters the groupSolve.
-So even when setting the `max_iterations` to 1 you'll get 2 messages.
-The initial message of each Task and then one message from GroupSolve.
+So even when setting the `max_iterations` to 1 you'll get 2 messages in each AGent's History.
+The initial message of each Task and then one message from the GroupSolve.

 Output:
 ```
 INFO: [PROMPT]: Your task is to create a list of attractions for an amusement park.